futurice/android-best-practices/README.md

 Lessons learned from Android developers in Futurice.
 Avoid reinventing the wheel by following these guidelines.

-Feedback and criticism are welcomed, feel free to open an issue or send a pull request.
+Feedback is welcomed, but check the [guidelines](https://github.com/futurice/android-best-practices/tree/master/CONTRIBUTING.md) first.

 ## Summary